 Family members and friends often play an important role in taking care of a child with brain stem glioma.
 This is called being a caregiver.
 As a parent or guardian, you are the primary caregiver for your child.
 However, friends and family can give your family valuable support, even if they live far away.

 When your child has brain stem glioma, you may have an additional range of responsibilities.
 These may include giving medications or managing symptoms and side effects.
 However, it is important to seek help from others.
 Below are some of the responsibilities your family or friends could help with:

 Helping with insurance and billing issues

-The next section in this guide is Follow-up Care.
-It explains the importance of check-ups after your child finishes treatment.
-Or, use the menu to choose another section to continue reading this guide.
+The next section in this guide is Follow-Up Care.
+It explains the importance of checkups after your child finishes treatment.
+Use the menu to choose a different section to read in this guide.